MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: user prompts

-Due to a mismatch between the `login_hint` passed by the application and the UPN on the broker, the user experiences more authentication prompts that use broker-assisted sign-in.
+Due to a mismatch between the `login_hint` passed by the application, and the UPN on the broker, the user experiences more authentication prompts with broker-assisted sign-in.

 ### Workaround